PecanProject/pecan/modules/data.remote/inst/ccmmf/README.md

 tillage, plus links to irrigation, N fertilization, and non-crop C (organic) amendments.

+To run the pipeline, follow the steps in [documentation/pipeline.md](documentation/pipeline.md).

 ## Packages in this tree

 | Path | Role |